MicrosoftDocs/win32/desktop-src/Fax/-mfax-fax-service-extended-com-object-model.md

 ---
-Description: 'This topic describes the hierarchy of the Fax Service Extended COM.' ms.assetid: '45752ea8-c11f-45d5-939e-7d699aef05de'
+Description: This topic describes the hierarchy of the Fax Service Extended COM. ms.assetid: 45752ea8-c11f-45d5-939e-7d699aef05de
-title: Fax Service Extended COM Object Model
+title: Fax Service Extended COM Object Model ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Fax Service Extended COM Object Model

 Most of the objects in the Fax Service Extended Component Object Model (COM) are organized in a hierarchical manner.
 The diagram that follows illustrates this hierarchy.
 Note that if multiple objects can exist, this is indicated in the diagram by a "stack" of objects; for example, multiple [**FaxOutboundRoutingRule**](-mfax-faxoutboundroutingrule.md) and [**FaxInboundRoutingMethod**](-mfax-faxinboundroutingmethod.md) objects can exist.

-The client application must call the [**Connect**](-mfax-faxserver-cpp-mfax-faxserver-connect-cpp.md) method of the [**FaxServer**](-mfax-faxserver.md) object to establish a connection with a fax server before accessing other interfaces in the fax extended COM API or other fax client objects.
+The client application must call the [**Connect**](/windows/previous-versions/FaxComex/nf-faxcomex-ifaxserver-connect?branch=master) method of the [**FaxServer**](-mfax-faxserver.md) object to establish a connection with a fax server before accessing other interfaces in the fax extended COM API or other fax client objects.

 Note also that an application can call the [CoCreateInstance](http://msdn.microsoft.com/en-us/library/ms686615.aspx) function or the Microsoft Visual Basic [**CreateObject**](ec11fd03-b420-412f-b25a-057f877cefbc) function to create only two of the objects in the model: the [**FaxServer**](-mfax-faxserver.md) and the [**FaxDocument**](-mfax-faxdocument.md) objects.
 (This is indicated by shading in the diagram.)
 All of the other objects, with the exception of notification objects, can be accessed only through existing objects.